AmosNimos/tcg-term/task_list.md

 21. The option to save deck.
 22. More complex card effect.
 23. The option to modify and build your own deck.
 24. More complex game AI.
+(Singularity 🤖☢️)

 ## general task